 Good account payable will ensure an ethical way of maintaining your cash flows.
 An invoice returns of Net 30 terms should always be fully taken and made a better use of, to leave money in your Bank as long as possible to service short term obligations of your business.
 Also consider monthly serviced credit cards for immediate request for payment, which gives you additional 30 days to pay off and leave cash for your business.

-Those business process that lead to generating money in your business should be maintained consistently and continually flowing.
-This will create continuous flow of cash into your business and avoid those chaos moments in business
+Those business processes that lead to generating money in your business should be maintained consistently and continually flowing.
+This will create continuous flow of cash into your business and avoid those chaos moments in business.

 Social media Connections